Skip to main content

 Can dogs be trained to be quiet?

-Though you shouldn’t expect any huge changes overnight, you can absolutely train your dog to be quiet.
+Though you shouldn’t expect any huge changes overnight, you can train your dog to be quiet.
 Even the noisiest of pups can learn to understand a command to stop barking, though you’ll also need to remove any other rewards your dog gets from vocalizing.
-The act of barking itself can cause an adrenaline rush that your pup is likely to enjoy, so offering a bigger reward, like a treat, might be your best bet, according to The Humane Society.
+The act of barking itself can cause an adrenaline rush that your pup is likely to enjoy, so offering a bigger reward, like a delicious dog treat, might be your best bet, according to The Humane Society.

 Is it too late to train my dog to stop barking?

-Don’t fret—even if your dog has been barking excessively for years, you can start reversing their noisy habits today.
+Don’t fret — even if your dog has been barking excessively for years, you can start reversing their noisy habits today.
 Keep reading to learn the best tips and tricks to train a dog to stop barking.

 A dog with long, scruffy hair barks with his mouth open